5 Tips to Help Prevent Addiction Before it Starts

 Prevent Addiction Before It Starts

 There are a lot of ways to prevent addiction.
-Most of them come down to self-care, relationships, and healthy coping skills.
+Most of them are self-care, relationships, and healthy coping skills.
 Even if preventing addiction isn’t your top priority, doing these things will benefit your mental health and allow you to live a happier, more fulfilled life.
-Here are 5 practical addiction prevention tips.
+Here are five practical addiction prevention tips.

 1. Educate Youth

 One of the best and most effective ways to prevent addiction is to educate the youth about the risks of drug and alcohol abuse.
-People who are educated are more likely to respond to situations in appropriate ways because they are aware of the risks that come with negative behaviors.
-People may begin experimenting with drugs or alcohol at an early age, so educating youth is important.
+People who are educated are more likely to respond to situations appropriately because they are aware of the risks of negative behaviors.
+People may begin experimenting with drugs or alcohol early, so educating youth is important.
 While this can be done on a community or school level, the best prevention education comes from parents and role models.
-This opens up the door for open communication about complex issues, like substance abuse, that can be prevented.
+This opens the door for open communication about complex issues, like substance abuse, that can be prevented.

 2. Teach Healthy Coping Skills

-Many people with substance use disorder began using drugs and alcohol to cope with unpleasant emotions, like stress, anxiety, or depression.
+Many people with substance use disorder began using drugs and alcohol to cope with unpleasant emotions.
+Stress, anxiety, or depression are a few of these issues.
 Although substance abuse may relieve these symptoms temporarily, it isn’t a healthy way to cope.
 Instead, knowing how to cope with emotions in healthy ways may play a key role in preventing addiction.
 Some healthy coping skills to use instead of drinking or drugging include: